per-gron/eminet/README.md

 ### Long messages

 Messages that are too large to fit in a UDP packet are automatically split up and sent in separate packets.
-However, please note that unreliable channels do not do anything to re-send parts of split messages, so the probability of messages being lost increase exponentially to the number of splits.
+However, please note that unreliable channels do not do anything to re-send parts of split messages, so the probability of a message being delivered decreases exponentially to the number of splits.
 For messages longer than 1-2KB or so, I'd recommend using a reliable channel.

 ### P2P